Chapter 19:

 “AH!”

 The yellite did not blow up anything.
-Kitezh yelled again.
+Kitezh yelled again in pain.
+Each strike she took was like getting hit with a hammer.

-The gemstones slowly rose up into the air.
-They appeared to be floating away, as Kitezh limped away carrying them.
-The gemstones slowly became invisible from Kitezh’s powers.
+The gemstones on the ground slowly rose into the air.
+They appeared to be floating away as Kitezh limped away carrying them.
+The gemstones slowly became invisible due to Kitezh’s powers.

 “Great, I lost you.
 Maybe I’ll just lure you out again.”